- Las Vegas Food Guide – Off the Strip

 After eating at Carson Kitchen, it’s a no-brainer to grab a drink at nearby Atomic Liquors.
 Craft beers flow at this iconic Las Vegas bar, and the people watching provides a fascinating snapshot of the non-touristy side of Las Vegas that feels like a million miles from the flashy Las Vegas nightclubs on the strip.
 Belly up to the bar, place some coins in the jukebox and breathe in the air of hipness with a taste of nostalgia on the side.

 Atomic Liquors is located at 917 Fremont Street, Las Vegas, NV 89101.

-Local chain Sambalatte serves coffee that’s good enough for third wave coffee snobs like us.
+Local chain Sambalatte is another option for visiting third wave coffee snobs in Las Vegas.
 The menu features a full range of drinks and desserts, with cutting-edge brews made using the Steampunk system – a kind of super automated variation of a French Press.
 Sambalatte also offers old-fashioned drip coffee and espresso drinks.
 Not only do the steampunk brews taste awesome, but it’s also fun to watch the baristas brew them.

 Sambalatte has three locations, each of which is listed on their website.

 Hungry for more?
 Check out our article about Downtown Las Vegas.